Plot Summary

 - Hermann's Solipsistic Delusion of Control: Hermann exhibits profound

-and solipsism, believing he can entirely control and orchestrate reality, including the identities and emotions of others.
+Hermann's narcissismand solipsism, believing he can entirely control and orchestrate reality, including the identities and emotions of others.
 His "dissociation" during sex (Chapter Two) is an early manifestation of this desire to be both actor and observer, a psychological split that culminates in his attempt to replace himself with Felix. - Felix's Mirror-Blindness and Identity Diffusion: Felix's inability to recognize his own perfect resemblance to Hermann, even when confronted with a mirror, highlights a psychological complexity of

-.
+identity in Despair.
 He lacks a strong, defined self-image, making him susceptible to Hermann's projections and ultimately a tragic figure whose identity is literally consumed by another. - Lydia's Naive Emotional Resilience: Despite Hermann's cruel manipulations and the impending tragedy, Lydia maintains a remarkable, almost childlike, emotional resilience.
 Her "blissful" snoring after Hermann's dark pronouncements (Chapter Six) suggests a psychological mechanism that filters out unbearable truths, allowing her to navigate a world she cannot fully comprehend.

 What are the major emotional turning points?